-CURRENT TOPICS IN FIRST NATIONS, MÈTIS AND INUIT STUDIES 40S: This course supports the empowerment of students through the exploration of the histories, traditions, cultures, worldviews, and contemporary issues of Indigenous peoples in Canada and worldwide.
+CURRENT TOPICS IN FIRST NATIONS, MÈTIS AND INUIT STUDIES 40S (can be taken in grades 10,

+11 or 12): This course supports the empowerment of students through the exploration of the histories, traditions, cultures, worldviews, and contemporary issues of Indigenous peoples in Canada and worldwide.
 Students gain knowledge and develop the values, as well as the critical thinking, communication, analytical, and inquiry skills, that will enable them to better understand past and present realities of Indigenous peoples.
 Additionally, exploration of topics such as self-determination, self-government, and language and cultural reclamation allows students to understand and work towards the post-colonial future envisioned by Indigenous peoples.